TernakYok/golib/README.md

 # golib

-Centralized MasjidPay Golang libraries.
+Centralized TernakYok Golang libraries.
 If you have function that considered common, please move it here.

 How to contribute on golib: